 5 days RAF/FCCSS-E

-- Engineers and technical staff interested or involved in designing or operating an FCC unit.
+- Engineers and technical staff interested or involved in the design or the operation of an FCC unit.

-- To provide a comprehensive understanding of operating, monitoring and optimizing the catalytic section of the FCC process.
+- This course provides a comprehensive understanding of operating, monitoring and optimizing the catalytic section of the FCC process.

-- To understand the exact role and process of an FCC unit.
+- understand the exact role and process of an FCC unit,

-- To analyze the importance and impact of operating parameters on product quality.
+- analyze the importance and impact of operating parameters on product quality,

 Ways and means